gecBurton/inference_logic/README.rst

   * Things that are true by construction: Tables
   * Truths that are inferred: Views

-* you can query the database with something that looks like a view which you assert to be true.
-The engine will then respond with a list all variable-values for which your query is satisfied.
+* you can query the database with a statement.
+The engine will then respond with a list all values for which your query is true.

 Here the "database" is a list of...

-* Facts which are Python dicts, tuples and primitives (think JSON)
+* Facts which are Python dicts, tuples and primitives (i.e. JSON), this is analogous to a record in table in SQL.

-* Rules whose first argument is true if subsequent arguments are all true
+* Rules whose first argument is true if subsequent arguments are all true, this is analogous to a View in SQL.

-* The database can then be queried to determine what values any Variables in your query must take for it to be true.
+* The database can then be queried with a statement that may contain Variables.
+The response will be a list of Variable-values that satisfy the query.

 Credits